HazelGriffith/SYSC_5105_Project_ATCG/README.md

 To view the results in greater detail enter the command, "mutmut browse" For more details on how to use mutmut read this article, https://mutmut.readthedocs.io/en/latest/

-## How to run Set Problem Solver case study
+## How to run Set Problem Solver Metamorphic and Combinatorial Testing
 first, ensure your terminal has navigated to the Set_Problem_Solver directory.
 From the root directory enter:
-"cd CaseStudies/Set_Problem_Solver"
+"cd Metamorphic_and_SetCover_Combinatorial/Set_Problem_Solver"

 ### Run Source Code
 To run the code enter: